jebreimo/Argen/README.md

-CLAPGen - Generates C++ code for parsing for options and arguments
+Argen - Generates C++ code for parsing for options and arguments
 ==================================================================

 An easy to use, yet very sophisticated generator of command line argument parsers for C++ programs.